Employee Appreciation Food Ideas: The 10 Most Successful Ideas

 But a week later?
 No one’s quoting the speech.
 They’re talking about the brisket they didn’t get to try because it disappeared in twenty minutes.
 Or the fact that they ended up at a table with someone from another team and had a real conversation that didn’t involve deadlines.
 That’s what people remember.

 Before you repeat last year’s offerings, pause for a second.
 Don’t think about what looks impressive in a photo or what’s easiest to reorder.
-Think about what type of meal your team would genuinely look forward to and feel celebrated by.
+Think about what type of lunch your team would genuinely look forward to and feel celebrated by.

-Food doesn’t need explanation.
+Employee food doesn’t need explanation.
 You don’t have to click into it.
 You don’t have to decode it.
 It doesn’t arrive in your inbox with bullet points.
 It shows up, you smell it from down the hall, and you end up in line next to someone you’ve only ever emailed.
 You sit down, eat, connect with colleagues, and feel better about the rest of your day.

 It’s that universal, sensory, and physical experience that makes providing food to your employees so valuable (and so different from every other common recognition tactic).
 It changes how people interact.